dh-gntr/ddp/README.md

 ---

+## Dirichlet Meta-Model

+Baseline evidential meta-model.

+Features:

+* Frozen backbone
+* Single-head uncertainty estimator
+* Dirichlet evidence prediction

+---

 ## Multi-Head Meta-Model

-Extension of the basic meta-model with independent prediction heads.
+Extension of the basic meta-model with independent feature heads, inspired from the Hydranet model.
+One of the four features is randomly chosen and applied projector on.

-Each head predicts:
+Each projector-classifier predicts:

 ```math
 Dir(\alpha_h)